Top 50 Best Bible Movies Of All Time

 Average

-Widely hailed as a classic of world cinema, The Gospel According to St. Matthew claimed the Venice Film Festival Grand Jury Prize.
+Universally regarded as a landmark in world cinema, The Gospel According to St. Matthew earned the Venice Film Festival Grand Jury Prize.

-It also received three Nastro d'Argento Awards, notably including Best Director for Pasolini.
+Among its many accolades, the film was also honored with three Nastro d'Argento Awards, including the prestigious Best Director for Pasolini.

 13